Criminal Justice, Ph.D.

 Criminal Justice Program is classed among

-a number of schools that are acknowledged
+a number of schools which are acknowledged

 to have extremely strong faculty, within the